Fraud Blocker

 Common examples of decisions that require legal custody include where the child goes to school, which religious services they attend, and when and how they receive medical treatments.
 Parents can be granted sole or joint custody.

+Physical custody determines where the child lives.
+In some cases, one parent may have primary physical custody over their child.
+When physical custody is shared, the child may split their time evenly between both parents.
 When both parents are found to be fit to parent, meaning they have never engaged in child abuse or neglected their child, some type of joint custody agreement usually serves the best interest of the child.

 As with other family court matters, the courts encourage both parents to work together when deciding parenting matters.
 In cases where parents cannot come to an agreement, a judge will make the final decision based on factors such as the child’s needs, parental stability, and any history of abuse or neglect.